 FAQs: What to Expect When You Get in Touch

-If you think Cruse Scotland could help you, please phone our national helpline – 0808 802 6161 or email
+If you think Cruse Scotland could help you, please phone our Free Bereavement Helpline – 0808 802 6161 or email

 Cruse Scotland counsellors are professionals who volunteer their time outside of their own therapeutic practice or counselling studies to support our clients.
 Helpline volunteers are compassionate, trustworthy individuals who have undergone thorough training to provide listening services to clients over the phone.
 Both types of volunteers are specially trained in the process of grieving and how to work with bereaved people.
 Some of our counsellors are more specialist in working with children, young people and families, or those who have been bereaved through suicide.